The Best Possible Alliance

 Tips on how to be reality’s friend

-- And don’t try cheating on reality.
-It’ll move out sooner than you expect, having maybe not the best memories of your existence.
+• And don’t try cheating on reality.
+It’ll move out sooner than you expect, having maybe not the best memories of you.

-- When having any thoughts of reality, remember to say “thank you!”
+• When having any thoughts of reality, remember to think “thank you!” and give it a mental hug.

 Advanced tips

-- Admit that reality has a happiness bias.
+• Admit that reality has a happiness bias.
+You already know what it’s like to believe the contrary.

-- Try to make the reality/meta-reality distinction: keeping in mind that reality is the sole basis for what you think the world is and how it works.
+• Remember that it’s reality, not meta-reality, that we want to know better.
+So try to make the reality/meta-reality distinction: keeping in mind that reality is the sole basis for what you think the world is and how it works. (see Meta-things)

-- Try to make the person/mind distinction: you are a person experiencing a mind, so try not to let it use your brain unsupervised — or totally convince you that it is you.
+• Try to make the person/mind distinction: you are a person experiencing a mind, so try not to let it use your brain unsupervised — or totally convince you that it is you. (see The Person’s Mind Problem)

-- Grok with suffering.
-It’s an excellent teacher so long as we need — and heed — the lessons.
+• Grok with suffering.
+It’s an excellent teacher so long as we need — and heed — the lessons. (see Reluctant Suffering)

-- Recognize that personal virtue, happiness, well-being, and enlightenment are far more easily achieved collectively than individually.
+• Recognize that personal virtue, happiness, well-being, and enlightenment are far more easily achieved collectively than individually. (see Spacetime Mutuality)

 Emergency tip